 You don’t want that to happen when you’re ploughing blood, sweat, tears (and cash) to produce incredible content, right?

-Here are nine steps you’ll need to follow to create a B2B content marketing strategy–and prevent that worst-case scenario from becoming a reality.
+Here are the nine steps you’ll need to follow to create a B2B content marketing strategy–and prevent that worst-case scenario from becoming a reality:

 1. Define your objectives